Programs

 In 2026 John Philip Newell begins a new series of retreats (called The Fire of Hope) to respond to the deep challenges of this moment, whether political, religious, or environmental.
 Where do we draw spiritual strength to passionately say no to what is false and witness to what is true and of God?

-The Fire of Hope 1 is the first in a three-part series of annual retreats led by the Celtic teacher John Philip Newell and his colleague Cami Twilling in which we seek the strength of non-violence, the strength of desire, and the strength of compassion.
+The Fire of Hope 1 is the first in a three-part series of annual retreats led by the Celtic teacher John Philip Newell and his colleague Cami Twilling in which we seek to nurture the fire of love, the fire of desire, and the fire of courage within us.

 The teachings of this retreat are based on the book that John Philip is currently working on, drawing especially on the wisdom of Leo Tolstoy, Simone Weil, and Dietrich Bonhoeffer.